 Now, probably the most important question:

-How Much Content And How Many Languages Is Enough?
+How Many Content Types And How Many Languages Is Enough?

 It’s impossible to say as you may want to tread new waters and experiment, or you may want to facilitate already established business relations.
 The best advice?
 Stay calm and keep translating as long as it makes business sense for you.
 Don’t worry about maintaining continuity of multiple languages – the TMS software you’re about to use handles that automatically.